 Anyway, you may go to college first or straight to the Police Academy.
 Not having a college degree doesn’t have to be a serious roadblock if you really want to become a police officer.

 Generally, law enforcement agencies will accept applicants that hold a high school or equivalent diploma provided they meet the other minimally required qualification as set by the local or state police department.

-When you apply for a job as a police officer, be sure to highlight your experiences, unique skillset, and other personal attributes to demonstrate you are a good candidate for the job, even without a college degree.
+When you apply for a job as a police officer, be sure to highlight your experiences, unique skillset, and other personal attributes to demonstrate you are a good candidate for the job, even without a college degree or a GED.